DualHNIE: Dual-Channel Hypergraph Learning for Node Importance Estimation in Heterogeneous Knowledge Graphs: Introduction

 \section{Introduction}

-Knowledge Graphs (KGs) have become a fundamental paradigm for representing complex, multi-typed real-world data \cite{zhang2020relational,yang2023knowledge}.
-Unlike homogeneous graphs with a single type of node and edge, heterogeneous KGs incorporate diverse entities, such as users, items, authors, and movies connected by rich semantic relations \cite{hogan2021knowledge,wu2019relation}.
-Within this context, a central problem is {node importance estimation}, which assigns importance scores to entities based on their structural and semantic roles in the graph \cite{park2019estimating,park2020multiimport}, such as PageRank~\cite{page1999pagerank} assigns importance scores to visited pages on the \textbf{World Wide Web}.
-Accurate and efficient NIE is essential for numerous downstream applications~\cite{chen2025critical}, including recommendation systems~\cite{yang2022knowledge}, expert finding~\cite{zhang2024knowgpt} and information retrieval~\cite{ji-etal-2024-retrieval}.
-Therefore, heterogeneous information in KGs represents a relevance and diverse resource to advance recommendation system for effective ranking and retrieval.
+\IEEEPARstart{K}nowledge Graphs (KGs) have emerged as a fundamental paradigm for representing complex, multi-typed real-world data~\cite{liang2024survey,li2025mask}.
+In contrast to homogeneous graphs with a single type of node and edge, heterogeneous KGs incorporate diverse entities, such as users, items, authors, and movies connected by rich semantic relations \cite{zhang2023autoalign}.
+Within this context, a critical problem is node importance estimation (NIE), which assigns importance scores to entities based on their structural and semantic roles in the recommendation and search systems \cite{park2019estimating,Chen2025CriticalNodes}, for example, Pagerank~\cite{page1999pagerank} assigns importance scores to visited pages on the World Wide Web.
+Accurate and efficient NIE is essential for numerous downstream applications~\cite{zhang2024knowgpt}, including recommendation systems and information retrieval.
+Heterogeneous information in knowledge graphs serves as a crucial and richly diverse resource that enhances ranking and retrieval by capturing structure and entity semantics.